4 Oregon Hikes You Can Still Conquer This Fall

 This southern Oregon hike heads up to the base of its namesake rock along a rough and rocky trail, but the payoff is worth it.
 Views from the base of the rock stretch from Mount McLoughlin to Mount Shasta and the Trinity Alps in California.
 Experienced climbers can scramble to the top of the rock for an even loftier vista.

-Before you strap on your boots, be sure to read up on our fall hiking tips.
+Before you strap on your boots, be sure to read up on our fall hiking tips and check the hike links to make sure they are open.
 These will help you get in the right mindset for a safe and enjoyable trek.
 Happy trails!